Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 7 Broadwell CPU with 9 GB RAM per CPU is a good trade-off between walltime, CPU efficiency and SU.
 Other resource configurations may be faster, but cost more and are less efficient.

 For example if you have 20 samples, applying 7 CPU per sample on the Broadwell normal queues, request a total of 7 x 20 CPUS = 1240 CPUs and 140 x 9 GB RAM = 1260 GB RAM to run all tasks at the same time.
 Note that if you have very large and very small BAMs, idle CPU will occur when the small BAMs complete long before the large BAMs.
 Since the inputs are size-sorted, you can request less CPU than required to run all tasks in parallel,  to increase overall CPU efficiency and decrease SU usage.
-Column 8 of the inputs file is designed to help you estimate the apropriate resourcing here.
+Column 8 of the inputs file is designed to help you estimate the appropriate resourcing here.

 Walltime for one 89 GB BAM which uncompressed to 720 GB SAM was 24 minutes on the above resource settings.